Sony has traveled to Las Vegas, Nevada to introduce the A5000 mirrorless camera and the Cyber-shot W830 compact at the Consumer Electronics Show 2014.

 Sony still planning to kill off “NEX” brand, introduces A5000 mirrorless interchangeable lens camera

 The Sony A5000 has been leaked on the web several times.
-However, it has been rumored that it will be just a version of the NEX-5T, a MILC announced in August 2013.
-Now that it is official with a different set of specifications, it proves that the rumor mill can be wrong sometimes.
+However, it has been rumored that it will be just a version of the NEX-5T,

 The Japan-based company is slowly killing the “NEX” brand as there are only a few products that still bear it.
 “Alpha” is the way forward and “ILCE” will be used for the codename.
 All in all, “Alpha” suggests leadership, but only time will tell whether the strategy will pay off or not.